Code Geass: Rozé of the Recapture

 Code Geass: Rozé of the Recapture (コードギアス 奪還のロゼ, Kōdo Giasu: Dakkan no Roze) is a 2024 Japanese four-part animated science fantasy action film series directed by Yoshimitsu Ōhashi and written by Noboru Kimura from co-original story conceived by Gorō Taniguchi and Ichirō Ōkouchi; the four-part film series is based on the Code Geass franchise by Sunrise, who also produced the films.
 Distributed by Showgate, Rozé of the Recapture is a sequel to Code Geass Lelouch of the Re;surrection (2019), which itself takes place in an alternate continuity established in the three-part compilation film: Initiation, Transgression and Glorification (2017–18).
 Set in the Neo-Britannian Empire on former Hokkaido, the two mercenary brothers named Rozé (Kōhei Amasaki) and Ash (Makoto Furukawa) are tasked to rescue Hokkaido princess named Sakuya (Reina Ueda).
 Rozé of the Recapture was released in 2024, with the first film on May 10, the second film on June 7, the third film on July 5, and the final film on August 2.

 Rozé of the Recapture was released internationally on Disney+ via Hulu and Star as a 12-episode original net animation (ONA) from June to September 2024.
+A TV broadcast of the ONA was later announced by Bandai Namco on the "Code Geass Project 'To 20th' Event" in December 2025, and is set to air on July 11, 2026, on the Animeism programming block on MBS, TBS, CBC and BS-TBS.